A (Relatively) Brief introduction to Contemplative Ecology

 We can't have a relationship with the natural world by having a storehouse of ideas or beliefs about the natural world.

-When we treat them like commodities, we miss the delight of knowing them as living beings with personality and individuality.
+When we treat other creatures like commodities, we miss the delight of knowing them as living beings with personality and individuality.

 We also miss the opportunity to collaborate and cooperate with them in fostering the vitality and abundance of the living world.